OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a subscriber of Steam from either Valve Corporation (“Valve”) or, as applicable, Valve S.a.r.l (“Valve EU”).
 Please read it carefully.

 SECTION 11 CONTAINS A BINDING ARBITRATION AGREEMENT AND CLASS ACTION WAIVER.
 IT MAY AFFECT YOUR LEGAL RIGHTS.
 PLEASE READ IT.
+IF YOU ARE A CUSTOMER WITH RESIDENCE IN THE EUROPEAN UNION, SECTION 11 DOES NOT APPLY TO YOU.

 1\.
 REGISTRATION AS A SUBSCRIBER.
 APPLICATION OF TERMS TO YOU.
 YOUR ACCOUNT

 Steam is an online service offered by Valve.

 You become a subscriber of Steam ("Subscriber") by completing the registration of a Steam user account.
 This Agreement takes effect as soon as you indicate your acceptance of these terms.
+You may not become a subscriber if you are under the age of 13.
+Steam is not intended for children under 13 and Valve will not knowingly collect personal information from children under the age of 13.

 A. Contracting Party